 This is the million-dollar question.

 3D printers use .STL files which can be generated from a CADD software.
 So if you know how to do 3D modeling, your favorite 3D CAD program will be able to export to an .STL file and you can design your own.
-If you have a 3D scanner and access to a figure you want to 3D print yourself, it’s the same story.
+If you have a 3D scanner and access to a model you want to 3D print yourself, it’s the same story.

 Luckily, there are others like you out there!
 That’s why we have all of these online repositories that are full of all types of files, all optimized for 3D printing.
 These sites might also give you a CAD file that you can manipulate, but all the uploaded files are available as a 3D printable .STL file.

 In the past I’ve used GrabCAD because they also have a 3D printer monitoring software, and they give you the CAD files you can play with.
-The technology is technically optimized for professional-grade Stratasys 3D printers, but hobbyists can use the software too.
+The tech is technically optimized for professional-grade Stratasys 3D printers, but hobbyists can use the software too.

 A slightly better platform to use is Pinshape.
 A community of tinkerers and DIYers upload their own 3D printable files and you can quickly download it and throw it right to the printer.
 It has more unique prints, and in my opinion the variety of prints is amazing.

-The last platform you can consider is Thingiverse, this is the platform I spent the most time on.
+The last platform is Thingiverse, this is the platform I spent the most time on.
 It’s another community-fueled repository of 3D printable files.
 There seems to be more available parts, and there’s an option for the community to “remix” someone’s submitted part to optimize it in one way or another.
 They even have D&D minis and a fantasy mini set ready to go!

 Will A “Home 3D Printer” Get The Job Done?

 Absolutely.
 The modern-day home printer is akin to the top-of-the-line printer 5 years ago.
 These desktop units will hit tight tolerances, have great finish quality, and require very little upfront effort to start.
-3D printing gaming miniatures from home?
+3D printing tabletop gaming miniatures from home?
 Yes, please.